dfinster/fortc.com/posts/i-got-the-spoon-blues.md

 ---
-title: I Have the Spoons for That
+title: I Got The Spoon Blues
 subtitle: ...and maybe a fork, too.
 date: 2025-04-01
 ---